Last Updated: March 30, 2020

 The events surrounding the COVID-19 pandemic continue to evolve rapidly.
 Caterpillar’s dedication and service to the safety, health and well-being of our team and the communities they serve remain strong.
 In these unparalleled times, a number of governments continue to classify operations such as ours as essential activity for critical infrastructure.
 Customers use Caterpillar machines, engines and parts to provide electric and stand-by power for hospitals, grocery stores and data centers; transport food and critical supplies on the roads, rails and ships; mine commodities and extract the fuels essential to energy providers.
 Caterpillar is working to help ensure uninterrupted access to the products and services our customers need to get their jobs done in difficult times.

-Caterpillar is taking appropriate precautions and implementing safeguards to protect our employees while they continue to provide the world what it needs.
+Caterpillar is taking appropriate precautions and implementing safeguards to protect our employees while they continue to provide the world with what it needs.
 We have increased the frequency of cleaning and disinfecting facilities with special attention to common areas, we are following social distancing practices, and we are implementing other measures consistent with specific regulatory requirements and guidance from health authorities.

 In addition to the direct efforts of our employees, the Caterpillar Foundation is committing $8.5 million to support communities, including underserved populations, who are affected by the virus.
 The investment is intended to have a global impact supporting the world’s most pressing needs by partnering with United Nations Foundation and the World Health Organization Solidarity Response Fund.
 At the same time, we’re supporting local communities by engaging facilities to donate to local charities in an effort to create the biggest impact in our own backyards, including providing millions of meals for people in need.